 The tiny house movement waxes philosophical about all of the benefits of downsizing into a home no bigger than a backyard shed, placing a particular emphasis on how liberating it can be to have a customized home of your own without the burden of a mortgage.
 Stories about DIY tiny houses costing as little as $1,300 to build go viral on the internet, leading thousands of people to wonder whether they should try their hands at constructing a dirt-cheap minimalist domicile, too.

 But, most people don’t have carpentry and construction skills and aren’t necessarily up to the task of completing every little detail of a miniature house based on instructions from a YouTube video.
-A DIY tiny house with an ultra-low price tag requires untold hours of free labor on the builder’s part.
+A DIY tiny house (like the kits you can buy on Amazon) with an ultra-low price tag requires untold hours of free labor on the builder’s part.
 Meanwhile, prefabricated tiny houses can sell for up to $100,000 — not exactly a bargain for less than 300 square feet.
 And what, exactly, is the difference between a tiny house and a shed, anyway?
 Often, it’s not much more than the name.

 Skeptics of the tiny house trend are quick to point out these similarities, noting that many of the scaled-down homes on the market are overpriced shacks, similar to what you can purchase at a hardware store.
 They’re not entirely wrong.
 Take a stroll through the shed aisle at your local garden center and you might be surprised at how much potential some of them have as envelopes for a tiny house — and that’s where you can start saving time, money and labor.
 Many of them come with windows, doors and sturdy metal roofing pre-installed.